The Saskatchewan Provincial Hospital, 1914

 Grounds, Farms and Gardens

 “It was a good life for the staff members and, in many ways, for the patients.
-They also were a part of the social structure and had meaningful and rewarding work and a chance to show their skills, and to bond with the animals, they looked after.”
-Delores Kildaw
+They also were a part of the social structure and had meaningful and rewarding work and a chance to show their skills, and to bond with the animals they looked after.” ~ from Delores Kildaw, 1991

 When the hospital opened in 1914, forty acres were seeded to vegetables; barns and livestock soon appeared.
 By 1916 the site included a large farm of 2300 acres (3.59 square miles) of good land, some of it in the river bottom.
 Development included barns, stables, and piggeries.
 From the start of operations, male patients worked the farm and gardens.
 Farm labour by capable and fit patients was standard practice at North Battleford.
 Activity, fresh air, and enjoyment of animal care in the livestock sections were thought to be highly therapeutic, especially for the many patients who were farmers.
 In 1916 there were ten hired staff, plus patients, using horse-drawn equipment to break and work the land.
 Male patients working at this kind of hard physical labour were called, “the stone gang.”
 Drawing of coal by horse and wagon, and loading with hand shovels was eventually eased by a spur line from the railway delivering coal and other supplies direct to hospital bunkers and storehouses.